 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 I also earn from qualifying purchases through additional affiliate programs.
 Please read my full disclosure here.

 Luscious, sweet pears are baked to perfection and topped with a crunchy oat-nut mixture in this veganized Pear Crisp recipe.
 Not only is this pear dessert vegan, it’s gluten-free and oil-free too.
-An easy-to-make dessert that’s perfect for fall and winter, especially for serving during the holidays!
+An easy-to-make dessert that’s not only perfect for the holidays, but can be enjoyed all year long!

 ♪ On the first day of Christmas my true love gave me this…